kescardoso/yinnsound/README.md

 - Regular clients who love yoga and are looking for a wellness retreat or short experience-based vacation in nature.

 #### Our demographic is (from larger scope to main avatar):
-- French and International clients (mostly from: Europe and USA) ranging from 25-55 years old;
+- French and International clients (mostly from: Europe and USA) between 25-55 years old;
 - English-speaking expats living in the South of France (Nice, Antibes, Cannes, Monaco, Menton and surrounding areas, as well as Paris);
-- Our current yoga students and clients from Nice and surrounding area (already introduced to our business);
+- Our current yoga students and clients from Nice and surrounding area interested in going deep into their practice (already introduced to our business);

 #### Our Client Avatar
-- Our main client-avatar is: females between 30-45 years old who are interested in: yoga, alternative medicines, hiking, outdoor activities, vegetarian and organic food, ecological affairs, and mainstream spirituality.
+- Our main client-avatar is: females between 30-45 years old living in the south of France and who are interested in: yoga, alternative medicines, hiking, outdoor activities, vegetarian and organic food, ecological affairs, career change, holistic and health habits, and mainstream spirituality.

 ### 2. What is our client looking to achieve

-This client-avatar is looking for information online on how to get trained or improve their Yin Yoga skills.
+This client is looking for information online on how to get trained or improve their Yin Yoga skills.
 They are looking for either a formal training or an immersion experience that leads to qualifications for teaching Yin Yoga with Sound Healing support (these two modalities are often used together and lead to combined training).
 Clients desire to experience an immersion fast-track, retreat-like program that functions as both intensive training and/or short vacation.
-Budget is an important element, and they usually can’t or afford or don’t wish to invest in flagship trainings from Yoga Alliance, for example.
+Budget and proximity is an important element, and they usually can’t afford or don’t wish to invest in flagship trainings from Yoga Alliance, for example.

 They need a well explained presentation, in form of an online webpage, that lays out all the important details on how / where / when they can achieve their goals and what they will get as a result if they sign up to our program.
 They also expect to have easy access to registration and online payment options, as well as easy contact to inquire about the program if they are unsure or need assistance making a decision.

 ### 3. How YIN & SOUND IN THE SOUTH will help clients achieve their goals

-The webpage is a user-friendly, one-page scrolling site containing text, images, videos and table layouts to help and guide clients into finding the information they are looking for.
+- This website is a user-friendly, one-page scrolling site, containing: text, images, videos and grids to help and guide clients into finding the information they are looking for.
+- This website is also responsive, and has been carefully optimized and tested for mobile, tablets and desktop views.

 #### User Stories:
 A female English-speaking expat in the South of France, who relocated with her husband and needs to redefine her career and social life.
 She is looking to quickly integrate the job marketing by becoming a yoga instructor among expats moms in her small town community with a short and budget-friendly training.